This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 What to grow to feed black swallowtail caterpillars

 One type of plant does not feed all butterfly caterpillars.
-They all rely on different plant species, known as host plants.
-For example, milkweed is the only larval host plant of the monarch butterfly caterpillar.
+They all rely on different, specific plant species, known as host plants.
+For example, the aforementioned milkweed is the only larval host plant of the monarch butterfly caterpillar.
 Black swallowtail caterpillars rely on members of the Apiaceae or Umbelliferae family, which include dill, carrot tops, parsley, fennel, rue, and Queen Anne’s lace.

 There are also some native plant species that are host plants to black swallowtail caterpillars, including golden Alexander (Zizia aurea) and yellow pimpernel (Taenidia integerrima).
 The blooms of both resemble dill flowers.

-My recommendation if you’re growing herb plants, like parsley and dill, is to plant a few in different places in the garden.
+My recommendation if you’re growing herb plants, like parsley and dill, is to spread out your plants in different places of the garden.
 That way you’ll have lots to enjoy on your plate and the swallowtail caterpillars will have lots to enjoy as they move through their instar stages.

 What to do if you see a caterpillar on dill and other host plants

 The short answer is to let them eat!
 The other answer is grow more of what they like to eat if their appetite is interfering with your crops.
-I let my dill go to seed in my garden, so I have a LOT of dill plants from spring through fall.
-I simply pull the ones that get in the way of planting other veggies and herbs, but there is plenty left over for the caterpillars—and my meals.
+I let my dill go to seed in the garden, so I have a LOT of dill plants from spring through fall.
+I simply pull the ones that get in the way of planting other veggies and herbs, but there is plenty left over for the caterpillars to eat—and to enjoy in my meals.

 You can also (gently) move a swallowtail caterpillar on dill to another host plant, though they don’t like to be moved when they’re ready to molt.
 When alarmed, what look like little orange antennae come out.
-And they emit an odor.
-Those “antennae” are actually an organ called an osmetierium, which is used to warn predators.
+And they’ll emit an odor to warn off whoever is disturbing them.
+Those “antennae” are actually an organ called an osmetierium, a warning sign for predators.

 More pollinator-friendly advice, identification, and growing tips